atsheehan/curriculum/lessons/rails-requests/rails-requests.md

 {"article"=>{"title"=>"hello", "url"=>"http://example.com", "description"=>"blarg!"}}
 ```

 This becomes part of the **params** hash that we can access in the controller to read in user input.
-We'll discuss more about the parameters hash and their use in controllers in a later assignment.

 If we're successful, we should get an HTTP response that looks something like: